paullabonne/paullabonne.github.io/index.md

 ## Projects

 - Capturing GDP nowcast uncertainty in real time ([paper](https://arxiv.org/abs/2012.02601))
-- A timely indicator of migration flows using google search queries on national newspapers
+- A timely indicator of migration net flow using google search queries on national newspapers
 - Nowcasting in the presence of large measurement errors and revisions, with Martin Weale

 ## Publications